(Click to download the complete PDF)

 Proposal Submission Process: In early October, the Executive Director sends a call for proposal for new initiatives to support membership services to the Governing Board, the general membership, and AFS staff.
 The call includes guidelines and deadlines for submission (January 5th).
 Guidelines for proposing new initiatives for membership services are established by the Governing Board.

 Selection Criteria: The Governing Board in concurrence with the Executive Director will select no more than five initiatives for further consideration.
 Selection may be accomplished through e-mail voting, with each voting member of the Board selecting (and ranking) their top three priorities.
 Criteria for selection include (1) alignment with strategic goals and mission of the AFS, (2) cost considerations, and (3) ability to evaluate success of the outcome.
-Higher priority may be placed on initiatives that address the retention and recruitment of young professionals and students to AFS, and to those that focus on maintaining our relevancy as a professional association.
+Higher priority may be placed on initiatives that address the retention and recruitment of early career professionals and students to AFS, and to those that focus on maintaining our relevancy as a professional association.
 The Board votes are tallied, and the overall top five candidates are selected for business plan development.
 The outcome will be communicated to the Governing Board at the Mid-Year Meeting.

 The Executive Director, working with the originator(s) of the proposals, will develop business plans for selected initiatives and present the plans to the Governing Board at the following mid-year meeting.
 Typically, business plans will require 6 months to 1 year to develop.